baukunst/example-oauth2-server/README.md

 # Example for OAuth 2 Server

-This is an example of OAuth 2 Server.
+This is an example of OAuth 2 Server with preseed by baukunst.io __Never ever use in production!__

 Find more details on <http://lepture.com/en/2013/create-oauth-server>